BricqsBricqs

 Streaks leverage three powerful psychological principles simultaneously:

-- Loss aversion: The pain of breaking a 30-day streak is psychologically 2-3x more motivating than the pleasure of starting one.
-Once a streak is established, users will go to significant effort to maintain it.
+• Loss aversion.
+The pain of breaking a long streak is psychologically heavier than the pleasure of starting one.
+Kahneman and Tversky's prospect theory work pegs losses in the order of two times more weighted than equivalent gains.
+Once a streak is established, users go to significant effort to maintain it.

-- Identity reinforcement: “I'm the kind of person who exercises every day” becomes a self-fulfilling prophecy.
+• Identity reinforcement.
+“I am the kind of person who exercises every day” becomes a self-fulfilling pattern.
 Streaks help users build identity narratives around consistent behavior.

 Designing Humane Streak Mechanics

-- Streak shields: Give users 1-2 “freeze” days per month that preserve their streak without requiring the daily action.
+• Streak shields.
+Give users 1 to 2 “freeze” days per month that preserve their streak without requiring the daily action.
 This accommodates real life (illness, travel, rest days) without punishing commitment.

-- Partial credit: If a user misses one day but has been consistent for 30+, don't reset to zero.
-Consider a “streak recovery” mechanic where completing extra actions within 48 hours restores the streak at a small penalty (e.g., streak reduced by 3 days instead of reset to zero).
+• Partial credit.
+If a user misses one day but has been consistent for 30 days or more, do not reset to zero.
+Consider a “streak recovery” mechanic where completing extra actions within 48 hours restores the streak at a small penalty (e.g. streak reduced by 3 days instead of reset to zero).

 Milestone Architecture